Redwood High School Alumni

 RAHOF Inductee Bios

-The RAHOF selection committee is pleased to announce the following 2024 inductees to the RHS Athletic Hall of Fame. *Bios and Pics coming soon on Alumni web site.
-2024 selections will be inducted at next RAHOF Banquet, Spring 2025.
+The RAHOF selection committee is pleased to announce the following 2024 and 2025 inductees to the RHS Athletic Hall of Fame.
+The Banquet willl be held on March 8, 2024.
+Details and ticket sales will be available in January on the Alumni web site home page.

 2023) Cynthia "Zica" Davis. ’83: Four year starter, Varsity Soccer.
 Second team All MCAL as a Freshman.
 Named All MCAL First team 1981, ’82 & ’83.
 Team Captain 1983.
 RHS was MCAL League Champions 1980 through 1983.
 Selected to Nor-Cal State Select Team seven years.
 Was a member of the National Champion, US Western Regional Team in 1984.
 Played UC Berkeley Varsity Soccer 1983 & 1987.
 Played professional soccer in Japan for 2 years with the Fujita Mercury, played in Japan TOC and was Selected to Japanese Eastern All Star team in 1995.
 Played USWISL Soccer with SF Nighthawks and NorCal Shockwaves.
 Was team captain of the Vikings Women’s Soccer team who were California State Champions in 1993, ‘ 96 and ‘97 and won a National Championship in 1997.
 Also played with East Bay Power of the WPSL.
 Cynthia has also coached Women’s soccer extensively and holds a United States Soccer Federation “B” License.
 Notable coaching stints: RHS Varsity Soccer Coach 2003 to 2008, COM women’s soccer coach 2000 to 2002, and Olympic Development Program region and state teams 1997-1999.